AdobeDocs/campaign-classic.en/help/delivery/using/sending-with-enhanced-mta.md

 # Sending with the Enhanced MTA{#sending-with-enhanced-mta}

-The Adobe Campaign Enhanced MTA (Mail Transfer Agent) provides an upgraded sending infrastructure allowing for improved deliverability, reputation, throughput, reporting, bounce handling, IP ramp up and connection setting management.
+The **Adobe Campaign Enhanced MTA** (Mail Transfer Agent) provides an upgraded sending infrastructure allowing for improved deliverability, reputation, throughput, reporting, bounce handling, IP ramp up and connection setting management.

 It is implemented to improve scalability, increase delivery throughput and help send more emails faster.
 This is achieved with new adaptive delivery techniques that alter email sending settings in real-time based on feedback from Internet Service Providers.

-If you were provisioned a Campaign Classic instance after September 2018, no action is required as you’re already using the Enhanced MTA.
-For all other Campaign Classic customers, see the Frequently asked questions below.

 >[!IMPORTANT]
 >
 >The Adobe Campaign Enhanced MTA is only available for Campaign Classic hosted or hybrid customers.
 Campaign Classic on-premise installations cannot be upgraded to use the Enhanced MTA.

+If you were provisioned a Campaign Classic instance after September 2018, you are using the Enhanced MTA.
+For all other Campaign Classic customers, see the Frequently asked questions below.

-Enhanced MTA impacts
+## Enhanced MTA impacts

-## Enhanced MTA headers
+### Enhanced MTA headers

 The latest Campaign Classic instances include code that adds the required Enhanced MTA headers to every message.
 If you are using Adobe Campaign 19.1 (build 9032) or above and if this is not the case, you must add the "useMomentum=true" parameter to your marketing instance configuration (in the serverConf.xml file).